 From Baby to Big Kid: Month 2

-You are heading into month two with your little one.
-Browse the information and links below to see what your little one is experiencing and learning during his or her second month.
+Your little one is now 2 months old!
+Browse the information and links below to see what your little one is experiencing and learning this month.

 In this resource

 Things might feel as though they are beginning to settle into some new kind of “normal.”
 You are probably getting used to diapering, bathing, and feeding your baby, as well as coping with less sleep and less free time than you used to have.
 Your relationship with your partner may be shifting slightly, too, as you each begin to adjust to this new role of parent.
 As new dad, Javier, explains: My wife and I do what we call the “dinner dance"—one of us eats while the other stands up, holding and rocking Oliver (2 months), and then we switch.
 He seems to be especially cranky around dinnertime so that’s how we’ve been handling it.
 Boy, has life changed.
 We’re still figuring it out.

 I just love that red ribbon you are dangling in front of me!
 I like to watch how it bounces and shivers.
 It makes me laugh.
 I like to hear your voice telling me about the ribbon—what it looks like and how it moves.
 When I move my arms and legs, you bring the ribbon closer so I can feel it.
 It’s slippery and smooth.
 It feels nice.
 When you smile and laugh with me, it makes me feel so good because it lets me know I am fun to be with!